Working with Action Responses

 Standard Actions

-There are some differences in how Standard Actions (Actions provided out of the box in Syncari) expose their output compared to Custom Actions.
+There are some differences in how Standard Actions (Actions provided out of the box in Syncari) expose their output compared to Custom HTTP Actions.

 Create External Record

 Create External Record action exposes the following tokens.
-Note the token below starts with "Result From" instead of "Action Result From" with Custom Actions.
+Note the token below starts with "Result From" instead of "Action Result From" with Custom HTTP Actions.

 {{Result From <node-name>.isSuccess}} -This token can be used in Decision to check if Action was successful.